 The Thomas R. Pickering Fellowship is a U.S. Department of State program administered by Howard University that seeks to attract and prepare outstanding young people, based on financial need, who represent ethnic, gender, social, and geographic diversity and have an interest in pursuing a Foreign Service career in the U.S. Department of State.
 The Program encourages the application of members of minority groups historically underrepresented in the Foreign Service, women, and those with financial need.

 At the time of application, candidates must be seeking admission to graduate school for the following academic year.
 Winners are expected to enroll in a two-year, full-time master's degree program in public policy, international affairs, or public administration, or in an academic field such as business, economics, political science, sociology, or foreign languages (U.S. graduate institutions only).

-IMPORTANT: More information about the US State Department Foreign Service is available at:
+IMPORTANT: See more information about the US State Department Foreign Service

 Program Preferences: The Pickering Graduate Foreign Affairs Fellowship program prefers applicants who are strongly motivated to pursue careers as Foreign Service officers.

 Consideration will be given to qualified applicants who, in addition to outstanding leadership skills and academic achievement, demonstrate financial need.